 - 25 percent of the US strikes are sourced from Turkish airfields and 75 percent from the Gulf, for a very approximate average sortie duration of 4 hours.

-We can then undertake some rough calculations to provide a ball-park figure for 4th-generation fighter hours:
+We can then undertake some rough calculations to provide a ball-park figure for fourth-generation fighter hours:

 26,000 total sorties x 75% in tactical aviation x 4 flight hours/sortie x 4 sorties/strike = 312,000 annual flight hours of tactical aviation.

-That number represents the service lives of about 31 fighters.
-Unless all these campaigns wrap up soon, expect that the US will have about 150 fewer 4th-generation fighters in inventory by end of 2022.
+That number represents the service lives of about thirty-one fighters.
+Unless all these campaigns wrap up soon, expect that the US will have about one hundred and fifty fewer fourth-generation fighters in inventory by end of 2022.
 These are very rough calculations, so if you don’t like them, please run your own.
 The services certainly have, and they will continue to focus on aircraft service lives and numbers.

-McCain's plan brings 200 light-attack-fighters into the Air Force's inventory by 2022 to supplement the 228 F-35As it will receive by then.
-But as we’ve just estimated, the services could lose about 150 4th-generation fighters by then.
+McCain’s plan brings 200 light-attack-fighters into the Air Force’s inventory by 2022 to supplement the 228 F-35As it will receive by then.
+But as we’ve just estimated, the services could lose about one hundred and fifty fourth-generation fighters by then.
 The majority of these will be USAF jets, simply given the proportion in service with each service.
-McCain's report notes that “the Air Force has divested over 400 combat fighters in the last five years” and can currently muster fewer “combat-coded fighters” than called for in the 2012 Defense Strategic Guidance.
+McCain’s report notes that “the Air Force has divested over 400 combat fighters in the last five years” and can currently muster fewer “combat-coded fighters” than called for in the 2012 Defense Strategic Guidance.
 Further, the McCain report calls the USAF’s intention to buy 1,763 F-35As “unrealistic,” an issue that I’ve commented on previously.

 Congress and the services should be more aggressive sooner to stanch their attrition of tactical aircraft by shifting the comparatively low-threat, long war air campaigns from the wasting jet fighter fleets to more appropriate airframes.
 Otherwise, what will our tactical air arms look like in 2030 at the going rate?